How To Stream on Twitch

 One of the most important things in streaming is the look of your overlay the feel of the stream in itself.
 Creating or finding a professional Twitch overlay isn’t that hard these days!
 You have a ton of free options to choose from and you can edit them as much as you need.
 You can find some awesome places and tools just under the video.

 Think about what kind of viewers you want to get into your channel for example: Minecraft doesn’t need grazy designed layouts most of the time since the game is pixelated in itself.
 But if you try to use the same layout for new games it’s going to look pretty fugly.

-Check out this first so you know how to edit stuff in OBS Studio.
+Check this first so you know how to edit stuff in OBS Studio.

 If you decided to use StreamLabs OBS – Check this video out.

-Here is good tutorials how to create your own layouts:
+Tutorials: how to create your own streaming overlays

 - How to make stream graphics for free with Picmonkey